HISTORY OF EDUCATION IN PASCO COUNTY

 Lacoochee Elementary School

 Photo at left: The former Lacoochee first grade building, now located at the Pioneer Florida Museum.
+This page was last revised on Jan.
+6, 2019.

 School board minutes of July 3, 1893, indicate that the Lacoochee School (no. 39) was discontinued.